 where $A_{j}$ is agent $j$'s action selection, $M_{i}$ is a random variable of $m_{i}^{out}$, $T_{j}$ is a random variable of $\tau_{j}$, and a parameter $\beta \geq $ 0 is used to control the trade-off between the mutual information of its own and other agents.
-Yet this does not lead to a learnable model, since the mutual information is intractable.
-With the help of variational approximation, specifically, deep variational information bottleneck \cite{alemi2016deep}, we are able to parameterize this model using a neural network.
-We then derive and optimize a variational lower bound of the first term of such objective as follows.
+However, since the mutual information is intractable, this does not result in a model that can be learned.
+To overcome this challenge, we utilize variational approximation techniques, specifically the deep variational information bottleneck approach \cite{alemi2016deep}.
+By parameterizing our model with a neural network, we can derive and optimize a variational lower bound for the first term of our objective function, as follows.
 Detailed derivations and proofs can be found in Appendix {\bf A.1}.

 \begin{lemma} A lower bound of mutual information $I_{{\theta}_{m}}(A_{j} ; M_{i} | \mathrm{T}_{j}, M_{j})$ is

 where $q_{\psi}$ is a variational Gaussian distribution with parameters $\psi$ to approximate the unknown posterior $p(A_{j} | \mathrm{T}_{j}, M_{j})$, $\mathbf{T}=\{T_{1},T_{2}, \cdots, T_{n}\}$, $\mathbf{M}=\{M_{1},M_{2}, \cdots, M_{n}\}$. \end{lemma} \begin{proof} We provide a proof outline as follows.